How Do I Find Hospitals Near Me That Accept Medicare?

 An alternative way to receive your Original Medicare benefits is through what’s called a Medicare Advantage plan (except for hospice benefits, which Part A will still provide).
 If you choose a Medicare Advantage plan to receive your Medicare benefits, the plan may also offer other additional benefits such as prescription drug coverage and routine vision and dental care, all in one plan (benefits vary by plan and location).
 You’ll still need to keep paying your Part B premium, along with any premium, deductible, coinsurance, or copayments your Medicare Advantage plan requires.

 Looking for more information about managing your hospital costs under Medicare?
 I can help — to schedule a one-on-one phone call, or request a personalized email with information just for you, click one of the links below.
 You may click the “View profile” link to learn more about me.
-You can also find information about plan options in your area by clicking the “Compare plans” button, or call 1-844-847-2660 (TTY users 711) Monday through Friday, 8AM to 8PM ET to talk to me or one of our licensed insurance agents.
+You can also find information about plan options in your area by clicking the “Compare plans” button.

 For more information about choosing a hospital, please see: